mark-magic/mark-magic/packages/website/docs/en/index.md

 ## Introduction

-A data connection and transformation tool based on Markdown, solving the data conversion between different tools and the coordination between some commonly used tools.
+A data connection and transformation tool based on Markdown, solving data conversion between different tools and coordinating between some commonly used tools.

 Some use cases

-1. Publish notes online, such as generating content required for a Hexo blog from Joplin note tool to publish on the web at <https://blog.rxliuli.com/>.
+1. Publishing notes online, for example, generating content required by Hexo blog from Joplin note tool for publishing on the web <https://blog.rxliuli.com/>
-2. Publish a novel online, such as generating a novel website from local Markdown files to publish at <https://tts.liuli.moe/>.
+2. Publishing a novel online, for example, generating a novel website from local Markdown files for publication, <https://tts.liuli.moe/>
-3. Package a novel into an EPUB file, such as packaging "To the Stars" into an EPUB for easy offline reading, available at <https://github.com/liuli-moe/to-the-stars/releases>.
+3. Packaging a novel into an EPUB file, for example, packaging "To the Stars" into an EPUB for easy offline reading, <https://github.com/liuli-moe/to-the-stars/releases>

 Some previous community use cases

-1. Joplin => Hugo for generating a blog.
+1. Joplin => Hugo to generate a blog
-2. Joplin => Jekyll for generating a blog.
+2. Joplin => Jeykll to generate a blog
 3. There may be others...

 ## Why not use existing tools

-We have already used many tools for different tasks, but they are all based on Markdown, such as:
+I have already used many tools to handle different tasks, but they are all based on Markdown, such as

-- Using Joplin for note-taking.
+- Taking notes with Joplin
-- Using Hexo for writing blogs.
+- Writing blogs with Hexo
-- Using Vitepress for generating documentation websites.
+- Generating documentation websites with Vitepress
-- Using Docusaurus for generating SEO-friendly novel websites.
+- Generating SEO-friendly novel websites with Docusaurus
-- Using Pandoc for generating EPUBs.
+- Generating EPUB with Pandoc

-What really causes us pain is that when using Docusaurus, each novel requires a lot of configuration, which is very annoying.
-So we hope to have a better tool that can be used out of the box.
+What really annoys me is when using Docusaurus, each novel requires a lot of configuration, which is very annoying.
+So I hope to have a better out-of-the-box tool.

-## Getting Started
+## Getting started

-Here are two examples:
+Next, two examples are provided

 1. [Generating a website and EPUB for a novel](./book.md)
 2. [Generating a blog from notes](./blog.md)

-Thanks to chatgpt, mark-magic now has its own mascot.
+Thanks to chatgpt, mark-magic now has a lovely mascot.

 ![cover](/mark-magic.jpg)